magiclen/nginx-cache-purge/README.md

 ```
 EXAMPLES:
 nginx-cache-purge purge /path/to/cache 1:2 http/blog/    # Purge the cache with the key "http/blog/" in the "cache zone" whose "path" is /path/to/cache, "levels" is 1:2
 nginx-cache-purge purge /path/to/cache 1:1:1 http/blog*  # Purge the caches with the key which has "http/blog" as its prefix in the "cache zone" whose "path" is /path/to/cache, "levels" is 1:1:1
+nginx-cache-purge purge /path/to/cache 1 */help*         # Purge the caches with the key which contains the substring "/help" in the "cache zone" whose "path" is /path/to/cache, "levels" is 1
-nginx-cache-purge purge /path/to/cache 2 *                 # Purge all caches in the "cache zone" whose "path" is /path/to/cache, "levels" is 1:1:1
+nginx-cache-purge purge /path/to/cache 2 *               # Purge all caches in the "cache zone" whose "path" is /path/to/cache, "levels" is 2
 nginx-cache-purge start                                  # Start a server which listens on "/tmp/nginx-cache-purge.sock" to handle purge requests
 nginx-cache-purge start /run/nginx-cache-purge.sock      # Start a server which listens on "/run/nginx-cache-purge.sock" to handle purge requests

 Usage: nginx-cache-purge <COMMAND>